 The catalogue can be searched at rsc.org/opac; access to the content linked to in the records is free to RSC Members with some information being free to all.
-Further information on how to search the catalogue can be found in the document 'Historical Biographical Research' available available via the catalogue home page; additional assistance can be requested by contacting the Library library@rsc.org

 Another valuable source of information for researchers is the Historical Collection pubs.rsc.org/historical-collection with individual items being linked to from the catalogue.
 As some of the information with regards to the workings of the early days of the Society was written by hand or may have an obscure typeface, performing a keyword search within the document won't be effective; it would be then that the researcher would need to peruse the document page-by-page as if they were looking through the physical item.